 - Try warming the food slightly.

-- Top the food with something extra tasty, such as a bone broth made for dogs or plain, boiled chicken.
+- Top the food with something extra tasty, such as a bone broth for dogs (low in salt) or plain, boiled chicken.

 - Offer a variety of foods for your dog to choose from.
-Offer these separately and also mixed, so that your dog may choose what they prefer.3
+Think of it like a buffet.
+Offer these separately and mixed, so your dog may choose what they prefer.3

 - Try feeding your dog by hand.3